-- ☐ Uniform Grant Application in fillable PDF format.
-Signature page must be printed, signed, scanned and submitted with application. - ☐ Uniform Budget utilizing the template provided by DCEO for this project.
+- □ Uniform Grant Application in fillable PDF format.
+Signature page must be printed, signed, scanned and submitted with application. - □ Uniform Budget utilizing the template provided by DCEO for this project.
 The entire budget with all worksheets included even if the worksheets are not relevant to the grant opportunity must be submitted with the application materials.
-Signature page must be printed, signed, scanned and submitted with application. - ☐ Conflict of Interest Disclosure - ☐ Mandatory Disclosures - \square Executive Summary (one page): Provide a one-page summary that identifies/describes the: - Applicant team - Clean Jobs Workforce Network Hub area(s) and community(ies) to be served. - If partnerships exist, identify members including, but not limited to, registered apprenticeship programs, community service organizations, education and training agencies, one-stop partners, and others determined appropriate - Brief description of services to be provided and the equity investment eligible population(s) to be served - Brief description of training areas or training topics that will be delivered - Anticipated goals and outcomes of this project based on Attachment 2: Participant Outcomes Summary - · Grant amount requested
+Signature page must be printed, signed, scanned and submitted with application.

-☐ Technical Proposal (not to exceed 20 pages):
+- □ Conflict of Interest Disclosure - □ Mandatory Disclosures

-Provide a narrative proposal to describe the program activities and outcomes that this grant will support.
+TECHNICAL PROPOSAL (not to exceed 20 pages): Provide a narrative proposal to describe the program activities and outcomes that this grant will support.
+There should be four sections in your Technical Proposal: (1) Applicant Team Qualifications and Capacity, (2) Documentation of Need, (3) Project Quality and Integrations, and (4) Cost Effectiveness/ Budget.
 Note that each section of the technical proposal corresponds with the application review criteria in Part E of this NOFO.

-Applicant Team Organization and Qualifications (approx. 4 pages)
+Applicant Team Qualifications and Capacity (approx. 4 pages)